puppetlabs/puppet-docs/source/pe/3.2/install_what_and_where.markdown

 PE generates a number of certificates at install.
 These are:

 - **`pe-internal-dashboard`** ---  The certificate for the puppet dashboard.
-- **`<user entered console certname>`** ---  The certificate for the PE console.
+- **`<user-entered console certname>`** ---  The certificate for the PE console.
 Only generated if the user has chosen to install the console in a split role configuration.
 - **`<user entered PuppetDB certname>`** ---  The certificate for the database role.
 Only generated if the user has chosen to install the database in a split role configuration.
-- **` <user entered master certname> `** --- This certificate is either generated at install if the puppet master and console are the same machine or is signed by the master if the console is on a separate machine.
+- **` <user-entered master certname> `** --- This certificate is either generated at install if the puppet master and console are the same machine or is signed by the master if the console is on a separate machine.
 - **`pe-internal-mcollective-servers`** --- A shared certificate generated on the puppet master and shared to all agent nodes.
 - **`pe-internal-peadmin-mcollective-client`** --- The orchestration certificate for the peadmin account on the puppet master.
 - **`pe-internal-puppet-console-mcollective-client`** --- The orchestration certificate for the PE console/live management